John Cantius: Veneration

 John Cantius was beatified in Rome by Pope Clement X on 28 March 1676.
-He was named patron of Poland and Lithuania by Pope Clement XII in the year 1737.
+He was named patron of Poland and Lithuania by Pope Clement XII in 1737.
 Ninety-one years after his beatification, John Cantius was canonized on 16 July 1767, by Pope Clement XIII.

-The Roman Breviary distinguishes him with three hymns; he is the only confessor not a bishop who has been given this honor in the Catholic liturgy.
+The Roman Breviary distinguishes him with three hymns; he is the only confessor who is not a bishop to have been given this honor in the Catholic liturgy.

 St. John Cantius is a popular saint in Poland.
 A number of churches and schools founded by Polish diaspora communities throughout North America are named in his honor, in cities as far-ranging as Cleveland, Ohio; Winnipeg, Manitoba; Detroit, Michigan; Chicago, Illinois; Rolling Prairie, Indiana, Milwaukee, Wisconsin; St. Cloud, Minnesota; Wilno, Minnesota, Philadelphia, Erie, and Windber, Pennsylvania; New York City and Buffalo, New York.

 "John Cantius" has been used as a first and middle name—see, for example, John Cantius Garand.

-In 1998, a new religious institute was founded, based in Chicago, which took St. John Cantius as their patron saint.
-Thus they are the Canons Regular of Saint John Cantius.

 Feast day

 When St. John Cantius's feast day was first inserted into the General Roman Calendar in 1770, it was initially assigned to 20 October, but in the calendar reform of 1969 it was moved to 23 December, the day before the anniversary of his death, which occurred on Christmas Eve 1473.
-Those who, as authorized by Pope Benedict XVI in Summorum Pontificum, use the 1962 Roman Missal continue to celebrate it on 20 October as a III Class Feast.